Is A Glowing Red Head Pipe Okay?

 Properly warming up your dirt bike is part of it, which is why I never let my four-strokes idle for very long when I first start them up.
 How do I know this, you ask?
 Well, I know of many people that have burnt valves more often than usual, and it wasn’t coincidence.
 No, it was because they putt around on their bikes.

-All in all, a four-stroke motocross bike is made for one thing; to be raced, and raced to its potential.
+All in all, a 4 stroke motocross bike is made for one thing; to be raced, and raced to its potential.
 You don’t have to out-ride yourself, and I suggest you don’t.
 But, the more speed you can get, the better off your dirt bike will be.
 Quite the contrast compared to most other things, huh?

 Dirt bike running hot after sitting in storage for months?